 Shell − Linux provides a special interpreter program which can be used to execute commands of the operating system.
 It can be used to do various types of operations, call application programs. etc.

 Security − Linux provides user security using authentication features like password protection/ controlled access to specific files/ encryption of data.

-Linux System Architecture is consists of following layers
+The architecture of a Linux System consists of the following layers −

 Hardware layer − Hardware consists of all peripheral devices (RAM/ HDD/ CPU etc).

-Kernel - Core component of Operating System, interacts directly with hardware, provides low level services to upper layer components.
+Kernel − It is the core component of Operating System, interacts directly with hardware, provides low level services to upper layer components.

-Shell - An interface to kernel, hiding complexity of kernel's functions from users.
-Takes commands from user and executes kernel's functions.
+Shell − An interface to kernel, hiding complexity of kernel's functions from users.
+The shell takes commands from the user and executes kernel's functions.

-Utilities - Utility programs giving user most of the functionalities of an operating systems.
+Utilities − Utility programs that provide the user most of the functionalities of an operating systems.